Fort Sill: Field artillery officers and the Olympics

-LOS ANGELES, Aug 11th, 1932 – Three members of the U.S. Army equestrian team – Maj.
+LOS ANGELES, August 11, 1932 – Three U.S. Army equestrian team members – Maj.
 Harry Chamberlin, Capt.
 Edwin Y. Argo and Lieut.
 Earl F. Thomson - started the Three-Day Event at the 1932 Olympics.
-The three faced the best military riders of Holland, Sweden, Japan and Mexico.
+The three faced the best military riders of Holland, Sweden, Japan, and Mexico.

 On the first day of the event, all riders faced a training test.
-The second day was an endurance ride of 22 1/2 miles (36.2 km) over five different courses and the last day was stadium jumping where they rode a course of 12 jumps at a 14-mile per hour (22.5 km/h) gait.
+The second day was an endurance ride of 22 1/2 miles (36.2 km) over five different courses, and the last day was stadium jumping, where they rode a course of 12 jumps at a 14-mile per hour (22.5 km/h) gait.

 Argo, the only field artillery officer in this part of the competition, rode Honolulu Tom Boy in a remarkable performance without a fault at a jump during the stadium jumping—the only rider without a fault that day.
 The U.S. team led from the start and was described by the 1932 Field Artillery Journal as a "glorious achievement for our riders and horses," as they took the gold medal in the team competition.
-In the individual standings, Thomson took the silver for the U.S., Chamberlin finished fourth and Argo eighth. (taken from the Field Artillery Journal, Sept.-Oct.
+In the individual standings, Thomson took the silver for the U.S., Chamberlin finished fourth, and Argo eighth. (taken from the Field Artillery Journal, Sept.-Oct.
 1932).

-Note: At that time, Argo was assigned to 1st Field Artillery at Fort Sill, Okla.
+At that time, Argo was assigned to the 1st Field Artillery at Fort Sill, Okla.